 Rock Creek Springs-Walton, Osage County

-A man by the name of Daniel Walters first settled on the S. E. 1/4 Sec.
-4 T. 15 R. 17, that was later owned by V. C. Bryson and still called by some today, the “Old Bryson Farm”.
+A man by the name of Daniel Walters first settled on land here which was later owned by V. C. Bryson and still called by some today, the “Old Bryson Farm”.
 Walters erected a large stone store and hotel building, which held the post office, established in October 1858.
 He also built himself a two-story house with a basement.
-Though he called his “settlement” and post office “Walton”, it continued to be known by Santa Fe Trail travelers, as Rock Spring No. 1.
+Though he called his “settlement” and post office “Walton,” it continued to be known by Santa Fe Trail travelers, as Rock Spring No. 1.

 From Rock Creek Springs, the Santa Fe Trail continued west to where the Overbrook Cemetery stands today.
 Faint outlines of ruts can be seen going toward the school building.
 Near the 200 block of Ash, in Overbrook, was a spring used for a watering stop.
 The Trail then ran due west through Overbrook down the present Santa Fe Trail Street.
 At Sycamore Street it veered to the north a bit and continued through what is now the Brookside Manor Nursing Home.
 The Santa Fe Trail then turned north where the old railroad bridge is located on Highway 56 west of Overbrook.
 Just west of the bridge north of the highway can be seen a windmill.
 The spring located here was called Flag Spring or Santa Fe Spring.